 Moving out for university will give you the space you need, and the freedom to do whatever you want when you want.
 You get to enjoy the fun bits, not have to answer to anyone any more, and live life on your terms.
 Let loose a bit and enjoy!
-The boring bits are inevitable though, you’ll have to cook, clean and do your washing all by yourself.
+The boring bits are inevitable though, you’ll have to cook, clean and

 Have a think about things before you move out, and what you’re looking for in your next life stage.
 Are you ready to start a life of independence?
 You will learn some great life skills by moving out and definitely gain your independence, but some aren’t quite ready yet, and there’s absolutely nothing wrong with staying at home, or close to home.

 If you choose to stay at home, there is a chance that you will save a good chunk of money.
 You probably won’t be paying a huge amount for rent or food every week.
 As you can expect, moving away from home you’ll be in charge of paying rent, bills, food and all sorts of other living costs.
 You will get your student loan, but the financial side of moving out is definitely something to consider.